devjclosterman/devjclosterman/README.md

 ### Keep your DREAM's Alive!
-Does anyone want to collabrate on a project? let me know!
-Message me on LinkedIn.
+Does anyone want to collabrate on a project?

 <!--
 **devjclosterman/devjclosterman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.